-Structure Guided Drug Discovery for
+Structure Guided Drug Discovery Coalition (SDDC)

-Structure Guided Drug Discovery Coalition logo
+Structure Guided Drug Discovery for Malaria and Tuberculosis

 SDDC (Structure guided Drug Discovery Coalition) is an international collaboration led by the Drug Discovery Unit (DDU-Dundee) at the University of Dundee-Scotland with researchers from the University of Washington, Seattle (SSCGID-Seattle), USA, the University of Chicago (CSBID-Chicago) , USA and University of Campinas (Centre of Medicinal Chemistry-UNICAMP), Brazil.
 The coalition was granted $5M over the next 3 years (2Q 2024) by the Bill & Melinda Gates Foundation.